 Electrical engineering lies at the heart of modern science.
 Our students develop the circuits that form the basis of computer and communication systems and provide the controls for large-scale systems.
 Our students are introduced to a wide range of applications from electronics and device fabrication, to computers, to control and communication, to electromagnetics and optics.

 Students may earn a bachelor’s and master’s in any of our disciplines in five years through our accelerated program.
-To qualify, biomedical and electrical engineering students must earn a cumulative GPA of 3.30 or higher while pursuing their B.S. degree.
-Computer engineering students must earn a cumulative GPA of 3.50 or higher while pursuing their B.S. degree.
+To qualify, biomedical, computer, and electrical engineering students must earn a cumulative GPA of 3.3 or higher while pursuing their B.S. degree.
 To ease the course load at the graduate level, students are encouraged to earn some graduate credits (e.g. one or two courses not required for their B.S. degree) during their senior year.
 Additional program information can be obtained by contacting the department chair.

 International Engineering Program